loadtest4j/loadtest4j/docs/README.md

 ### 1. Add the library

-Add a load test driver library from the [registry](registry.md) to your Maven project POM:
+Add a load test driver library from the [registry](registry.md) to your Maven project POM.

 ```xml
 <!-- Example: https://github.com/loadtest4j/loadtest4j-gatling -->